thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 * A plugin is an executable that follows the [plugin API](./#plugin-api).
 * On a device, several plugins can be installed to deal with different kinds of software modules.
 * The filename of a plugin is used by thin-edge to determine the appropriate plugin for a software module.
+* If a plugin is located in a subfolder the plugin is treated to be used for child-device software management operations.
+  In that case the name of that subfolder is interpreted by thin-edge as device ID of the child device the plugin shall be used for.
+* A hidden child device subfolder (starting with ".") can be used to store one plugin that serves mulitple child devices.
+  That hidden subfolder is ignored by thin-edge, but symbolic links for several child devices can point to that hidden one.
 * All the actions on a software module are directed to the plugin bearing the name that matches the module type name.
 * The plugins are loaded and invoked by the sm-agent in a systematic order (in practice the alphanumerical order of their names in the file system).
 * The software modules to be installed/removed are also passed to the plugins in a consistent order.
 * Among all the plugins, one can be marked as the default plugin using `tedge config` cli.
+* In case one or more child device plugins do exist a default plugin mark applies just for the root device.
+For each child device a separate default mark can be set.
 * The default plugin is invoked when an incoming software module in the cloud request doesn't contain any explicit type annotation.
 * Several plugins can co-exist for a given package manager as long as they are given different names.
   Each can implement a specific software management policy.